Thoracic Outlet Syndrome

 Symptoms of Thoracic Outlet Syndrome

-• Numbness and tingling sensations: Another telltale sign of thoracic outlet syndrome is numbness and tingling in the affected areas.
+- Numbness and tingling sensations: Another telltale sign of thoracic outlet syndrome is numbness and tingling in the affected areas.
 This sensation can occur in the neck, shoulder, arm, hand, or fingers.
 It may feel like pins and needles or a loss of sensation altogether.
 These sensations can be persistent or intermittent.

-It is important to note that while these symptoms are commonly associated with thoracic outlet syndrome, they can also be indicative of other conditions.
-Therefore, it is crucial to consult with a healthcare professional for an accurate diagnosis.
+While these symptoms are commonly associated with thoracic outlet syndrome, they can also indicate other conditions.
+Patients should always consult with a healthcare professional for an accurate diagnosis.
+In addition to these symptoms of TOS, several other factors suggest the presence of thoracic outlet syndrome:

 Causes and Risk Factors for Thoracic Outlet Syndrome